ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 ### Diffing code: difftastic

-The difftastic CLI is "a structural diff tool that understands syntax". ✨ This means that difftastic doesn't only compare line or "words" but actual syntax by looking at lines around the lines that changed (by default, 3), Even better, R understanding is built-in so that's one worry less.
+The difftastic CLI is "a structural diff tool that understands syntax". ✨ This means that difftastic doesn't only compare line or "words" but actual syntax by looking at lines around the lines that changed (by default, 3), Even better, it understands R out of the box.

 TODO Link to my post? <https://github.com/maelle/simplymaelle/pull/88>